Build muscle. Build power.

 The first 12 weeks

-Week 1–4: technique foundation.
+Week 1 to 4: technique foundation.
 Most women need to relearn how to brace, hinge, and squat.
-Week 5–8: real loading.
-You'll be lifting 1.5–2x what you started with.
-Week 9–12: visible composition change.
+Week 5 to 8: real loading.
+You'll be lifting 1.5 to 2x what you started with.
+Week 9 to 12: visible composition change.
 Muscle showing up.
-Strength numbers up significantly.
+Strength numbers up a lot.
 This is where it gets fun.

 Building without bulking

-Female bodies don't bulk easily — physiology doesn't allow it without years of dedicated work and food.
+Female bodies don't bulk easily.
+Your physiology doesn't allow it without years of dedicated work and food.
 What strength does build is shape: shoulders, glutes, quads, back.
 The 'toned' look is muscle.
 Get strong and you'll see it.

 How we actually train.